Our office will be closed Monday, May 29th, in observation of Memorial Day.

-Second Chance Cardiac Solutions, Inc. is located in the Chicago suburbs, serving AED clients throughout the country.
-We are a National distributor of Automated External Defibrillators (AEDs) and provider of AHA and ASHI Safety Training.
-We are registered with the Illinois Department of Central Management Services as a Women's Business Enterprise (WBE) and Illinois Procurement Gateway Registered Vendor in the Small Business Set-Aside Program (SBSP) and are the official vendor for the IL State AED Contract.
+Second Chance Cardiac Solutions, Inc. is a National distributor of Automated External Defibrillators (AEDs).
+In addition to AED Sales and Supplies, we offer AED Program Management and educational support through American Heart Association, American Red Cross and Health and Safety Institute Training.
+We are registered with the Illinois Department of Central Management Services as a Women's Business Enterprise (WBE), Illinois Procurement Gateway Registered Vendor in the Small Business Set-Aside Program (SBSP), and are the only vendor for the Illinois State AED Contract.

 CPRTraining, National AEDSales in the Chicagoarea, includingAurora, Naperville, Oswego, Joliet and Elgin, Illinois.
 AED Programs and Safety Training for Business, Industry, Church, School, Government, Fire & Police.
 Cardiac Science, Philips, Zoll, Defibtech, Physio Control, Heartsine AEDsand AED Accessories and Supplies.